christopherm99/vue-railroad-diagram/README.md

   isComplex: true
 }
 ```
-`options` is an object which consists of two booleans, `isStack` and `isComplex`, `isStack` describing whether the diagram should be renedered as a vertical stack or horizontal sequency, and `isComplex` describing whether the diagram has "Complex" starts and ends or not.
+`options` is an object which consists of two booleans, `isStack` and `isComplex`, `isStack` describing whether the diagram should be rendered as a vertical stack or horizontal sequency, and `isComplex` describing whether the diagram has "Complex" starts and ends or not.

 #### grammar
 The grammar is a non-optional slot.
 This is a sample, describing a JSON object: